Birmingham-City-Uni/FYP-ECHOSCAPE_VR/README.md

 - Right Thumbstick for Player Movement and Turning.
 - Left Thumbstick for Camera Rotation.
 (The UI will move with the camera rotation).
-- Trigger Button A to pick up and drop objects.
+- Trigger Button R2 to pick up and drop objects.
-- Holding Button R1 + Button R2 enables Teleporting function.
+- Holding Button R2 + Button R3 enables Teleporting function.

 **Interaction System:**